richmondgoh8/UiPath-Snippets/README.md

 4. in_ToList (Additional Recipents)
 5. in_CcList (Additional Recipents in the loop)
 6. in_Subject (Empty, Text if want to overwrite current subject)

+## ExcelNumberToLetter

+> Convert a datatable index to Alphabet for Writing Range purposes.

+Important Variables
+1. colNum (Index f Datatable Column)

+## Initialize_Outlook

+> Simple Workflow to Open Outlook if closed.

+Important Variables
+1. vOutlookPath (Path to Outlook.exe)

+* Type "where /r %systemdrive% outlook.exe" (without the double quotes) in cmd to get full path to outlook

+## Index_Finder

+> Search For a Dynamic Column in a Datatable by using keywords.
+(Works well when Column Name and Index not fixed)

+Important Variables
+1. in_KeywordList (Array of Keywords to used)
+2. In_PureDataTable (Datatable of Column Headers to search for)

+* Currently does not accept regex definers such as "()"

+## Check_Sharepoint

+> Checks whether a successful connection can be made to SharePoint

+Important Variables
+1. sharepointPath (Path to any file in SharePoint)

+## Copy Directory and Delete All Files

+> Copy all files from Source to Destination whilst deleting Source Folder (Optional)

+Important Variables
+1. in_SourcePath (Path to Copy File in Folder From)
+2. in_DestinationPath (Path to Copy File to Folder To)
+3. DeleteSourceFolders (Boolean to determine if source folder should be deleted)

+* Can be enhanced to only delete sub folders and ignore source folder

+## ErrorHandler

+> Generic Way to Handle Error (Send Email w Screenshot)

+Important Variables
+1. in_ProcessName (Name of Process which threw an error)
+2. in_Exception
+3. in_Config (Uses Value from Config File to reduce Copy Paste) - Looks for Template & Email Account

+* Can be enhanced to cater for your own needs, this is only to serve as a starter template

+## Cell Merge

+> Merges Cell in a Excel File

+Important Variables
+1. in_ExcelPath (Path to Excel File)
+2. in_Sheet (Sheet Name where merging occurs)
+3. in_RangeSeries (Array of Cell Range to merge e.g. {"A1:A2", "B3:C3"} )

+## Excel_Borders

+> Border Line Styles for All Cells in a Range

+1. in_ExcelPath (Path to Excel File)
+2. in_Sheet (Sheet Name where Bordering Style occurs)
+3. in_RangeSeries (Array of Cell Range to have Border Styles e.g. {"A1:A2", "B3:C3"} )

+* Can be enhanced to suit your needs (E.g. Border outisde only or Thicker Border w Colors)